-To undertake The Cambridge Technical Diploma in Sport, at the Commonweal Academy you will require a minimum of a pass standard at Level 2 BTEC in sport or a C at GCSE PE.
+To undertake The Cambridge Technical Sport course at the Commonweal Academy you will require a minimum of a pass standard at Level 2 C-Nat PE Merit or GCSE PE and English and Maths Grade 4.
 You must also achieve the minimum requirements as outlined in the school admissions policy, and display a keen interest in Sport and current Sporting issues.
 Due to the vocational nature of this course and the need for small class sizes, this course is limited in number.
 In the eventuality that the course capacity is reached, places will be allocated based on students’ GCSE grades and suitability.

 What will I learn on this course?

 This sports based course is composed of 2- 3 external assessments and through internally moderated tasks which are assessed through the production of coursework portfolios or through practical video evidence.
 The course places a distinct emphasis on developing the knowledge base required to be successful in a range of sporting professions and degree-level courses.